Mahutrivedi/Hotel_booking_cancellation_prediction/README.md

 # Hotel_booking_cancellation_prediction

-In this binary classification project i have predicted the hotel booking cancellation of various customers based on information such as deposite type, country, Lead time, previous cancellations, reservation status, required car parking space etc.
+In this binary classification project i have predicted the hotel booking cancellation of various customers based on information such as deposit type, country, Lead time, previous cancellations, reservation status, required car parking space etc.

 The final test scores achieved: